MichaelsPlayground/Android-Chat-App/README.md

 The content of the chat is encrypted but with an **unsecure AES mode** (it uses the ECB mode) so you should consider of using a more better one like CBC or GCM mode.

-Work with Cloud Messaging: https://infyom.com/blog/send-device-to-device-push-notification-using-firebase-cloud-messaging
+Works with Cloud Messaging: https://infyom.com/blog/send-device-to-device-push-notification-using-firebase-cloud-messaging

 Firebase Console - project settings - Cloud Messaging